cran-task-views/Databases/README.md

     of object pools, which make it less computationally expensive to fetch a new object.
-  - The [DBItest](https://cran.r-project.org/package=DBItest) package is a helper that tests 'DBI' back ends for conformity to the interface.
+  - The [DBItest](https://cran.r-project.org/package=DBItest) package is a helper that tests DBI back ends for conformity to the interface.
   - The [dbfaker](https://cran.r-project.org/package=dbfaker) package is to tool to ensure the validity of database writes.
 It provides a set of utilities to analyze and type check the properties of data frames